-- 2. The definition for potential Koala habitat and the development assessment process should provide enough flexibility to avoid unnecessary further assessment to determine if Koalas are present, where the outcome of finding Koalas is known to be very low. - 3.
-Vegetation assessment to establish if a site contains Koala habitat should be able to be undertaken quickly and by appropriately qualified council staff if mutually beneficial to Council and the applicant. - 4.
-Comprehensive plans of management should not be required in areas that have no known populations of Koalas, even if potential Koala habitat is available. - 5.
-The timeframe for councils are expected to review documentation such as EIEs should consider that a transparent governance process can take several weeks.
+- 2. The definition of 'koala habitat' and the development assessment process should provide enough flexibility to avoid unnecessary further assessment to determine if koalas are present in areas where the outcome of finding koalas is known to be very low. - 3.
+Vegetation assessment to establish if a site contains koala habitat should be able to be undertaken promptly and by qualified Council staff, where appropriate. - 4.
+Comprehensive plans of management should not be required in areas that have no known populations of koalas, even if potential koala habitat is available.